Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 While most lenders require an appraisal, not all mortgage refinances require one.
 Here are a few refinancing options that do not require an appraisal.

 • Appraisal waiver: Some lenders offer appraisal waivers for loans that meet specific LTV criteria.
-Speak with your loan officer or mortgage broker to determine if your home qualifies.
+Consult with your loan officer or mortgage broker to determine if your home meets the qualification requirements.

 • Fannie Mae’s RefiNow: This program allows for an appraisal waiver when an existing Fannie Mae borrower gets an interest rate reduction of at least 50 basis points and lowers their monthly payment.

-• Freddie Mac’s Refi Possible: Eligible Freddie Mac borrowers can receive an appraisal waiver on loans that offer at least a 50 basis points reduction in the interest rate.
+• Freddie Mac’s Refi Possible: Eligible Freddie Mac borrowers can receive an appraisal waiver on loans that offer at least a 50-basis-point reduction in the interest rate.

 • Streamline refinance programs: Streamline refinances of FHA, VA or USDA mortgages often do not require an appraisal, but requirements vary by lender.